2010 British Columbia Scotties Tournament of Hearts

-The 2010 British Columbia Scotties Tournament of Hearts, British Columbia's women's provincial curling championship, was held January 4–10 at the Penticton Curling Club in Penticton.
-The winner represents team British Columbia at the 2010 Scotties Tournament of Hearts in Sault Ste.
+The 2010 British Columbia Scotties Tournament of Hearts, the provincial women's curling championship for British Columbia, was held January 4 to 10 at the Penticton Curling Club in Penticton.
+The winning Kelly Scott rink represented British Columbia at the 2010 Scotties Tournament of Hearts in Sault Ste.
 Marie, Ontario.

+The round robin returned to ten teams for the first time since 2002.
+The playoff format was changed from a three-team playoff to a four-team page playoff.